megnergit/mecanum-buggy-esp32-e4/README.md

 Other points are

-- use Li-ion 18650 battery to feed power to the motors
+- use Li-ion 18650 battery to feed the power to the motors (do not take 5V from ESP32).
 - **Do not feed 5V to ESP32**.
 ESP32 drives with 3.3 V.
 - connect GND of 18650 and ESP32.

 ![All 4 wheels forward](./images/test1.gif)

 As you see, LF is too fast, and RF is too slow.
 Need more adjustment.

 User interface.
 ![User Interface](./images/ui-3.png)